 </Files>

-Disabling xmlrpc.php is just one of the many steps that WordPress website owners need to take to improve website security.
-Thankfully, SiteLock’s comprehensive suite of WordPress security tools and services makes all the other steps easy.
+Disabling xmlrpc.php is just one of the many steps that WordPress website owners need to take to improve cybersecurity.
+SiteLock’s comprehensive suite of WordPress security tools and services makes all the other steps easy.

-With a SiteLock website security plan, you get automated malware detection, malware removal, vulnerability patching, and more all rolled into one package.
+With a SiteLock website security plan, you get automated malware detection, malware removal, vulnerability patching, and continuous monitoring, all integrated into one easy solution.

-To learn more about how SiteLock’s WordPress security services can help keep your site safe and secure, feel free to contact us today!
+To learn more about how SiteLock’s WordPress security services can help keep your site safe and secure, contact us today.